En Español (Spanish Version)

 Your doctor may suspect celiac disease:

-- In a child—if the child eats well but still shows signs of malnutrition (especially if there is a family history of the disease)
+- In a child with signs of malnutrition (especially if there is a family history of the disease) despite a normal, healthy appetite

-- In an adult—if you have dermatitis herpetiformis (a gluten-sensitive skin rash),
+- In an adult with dermatitis herpetiformis (a gluten-sensitive skin rash),

 gastrointestinal symptoms, evidence of iron deficiency, signs of vitamin deficiency, or a family history of the disease